Henshall/php-stripe-wrapper/readme.md

 $sw->setApiKey("sk_test_kalsdjfsdkfjasdfjkasjdfjs");
 $sw->anonymousOneTimeCharge(['amount' => 1000, 'currency' => "USD", 'description' => "Payment for xyz service or product", "source" => $_POST["stripeToken"]]);
 if ($sw->error) {
 // Where to put your logic if there is an error.
-(Save error to DB, or log file, or email to yourself etc.) die($sw->error);
+(Save error to DB, or log file, or email to yourself etc.)
 }
 ```